Edward Holmes Baldock

 Edward Holmes Baldock (1812 – 15 August 1875) was a British Conservative Party politician.
 He was the son of Edward Holmes Baldock (dealer) (1777–1845), the prominent London dealer in French 18th-century furniture and reproductions.

 He was elected at the 1847 general election as a member of parliament (MP) for the borough of Shrewsbury, and was re-elected in 1852.
 He did not contest the 1857 general election.

+His daughter Eillen Costance married Francis Needham, 3rd Earl of Kilmorey, parents of the 4th Earl of Kilmorey.